-Over time your channel may go completely blue, which means that you can no longer receive into that channel, you can only spend out of.
+Over time your channel may go completely blue, meaning you can no longer receive into that channel; you can only spend out of it.
 To get inbound liquidity back in the channel, feel free to use a service such as BOLTZ, which is built into Thunderhub.
 BOLTZ allows you to pay through your channel and receive on-chain, thus moving the liquidity back to the inbound side and then receiving your profits to an on-chain address.
 Access by clicking Swap in the main Thunderhub menu.
 See the image below:

 When opening and managing your channels, consider your expected sales volume.
 If you expect to sell 5,000,000 sats worth of product per month, you probably would not want to have only 1,000,000 sats of inbound liquidity.
-Also, be sure to have at least five channels to very well-connected nodes on the network to ensure that the payments of your customers are successful.
+Also, be sure to have at least five channels to very well-connected nodes on the network to ensure that your customers’ payments are successful.